joe-io/kicking-it-with-kubernetes/README.md

 # Kicking it with Kubernetes

-In this Mini Summit / Lab we will be building multiple Microservices using Golang and deploy them to Kubernetes.
+In this lab we will be building multiple Microservices using Golang and deploy them to Kubernetes.

 To successfully complete this lab you should have the following installed on your machine:
 1. Docker  (https://www.docker.com/get-started)